 FFXIV Rested Bonus

-The easiest way of them all to gain EXP is to log out when you’re in a Sanctuary.
+The easiest way to gain lots of EXP is to log out when you’re in a Sanctuary.
 This will give you a stored bar of Experience Points which are awarded to you as a 50% bonus the next time you log in.

 So, there you have it!
 By following this guide, you should level up in no time.
 Interested in FFXIV?
-Check out everything you need to know before you start.
+Check out everything you need to know before you start and these other guides: